 Now a day much new electric power distribution system is underground.
 It’s true that the underground distribution system is much more hidden from view than a typical overhead circuits system and it is more reliable.

-All type of power cables, connectors, and installation equipment have advanced considerably in the last quarter of the 20th century and making underground distribution installations faster with less expensive.
+All types of power cables, connectors, and installation equipment have advanced considerably in the last quarter of the 20th century and making underground distribution installations faster with less expensive.

 Underground Power Distribution System With Details:

-Yes, the under-grounding power distribution system is the replacement of overhead cables is providing the electrical power or telecommunications network by the underground cables.
+Yes, the under-grounding power distribution system is the replacement of overhead cables is providing the electrical power or telecommunications network by underground cables.

-This procedure is normally performed for the aesthetic purposes but it also serves some additional significant purpose of making the electric power lines less susceptible to outages during the high wind thunderstorm, the heavy snow or ice storms in the local area.
+This procedure is normally performed for aesthetic purposes but it also serves some additional significant purpose of making the electric power lines less susceptible to outages during the high wind thunderstorm, the heavy snow or ice storms in the local area.

 But the undergrounding power distribution system can increase the initial costs of electric power transmission and distribution but it may decrease the operational costs over the lifetime of the power cables.

 Now come to the more specific about the undergrounding power distribution system.
 When the low voltage lines are underground but the transformers and the medium voltage lines are overhead then it is called a hybrid overhead/underground electric power distribution system.

 But when the system is completely underground and the medium voltage lines are also buried and transformers are mounted on the ground level pads or in underground vaults.
 This type of power distribution system is more common in densely populated areas and in certain housing developments.

 For this reason, this is the main application for the “underground residential distribution” (URD) system and underground branches or loops supplying electricity to residential neighborhoods.
-Utilities also use underground construction system for substation exits and drop to pad-mounted transformers serving the industrial or commercial consumers.
+Utilities also use an underground construction system for substation exits and drop to pad-mounted transformers serving the industrial or commercial consumers.